GAMS06 Continuing Thesis Seminar, Game Studies MDP (former ITIS61)

-The thesis materials (e.g. one thesis chapter as an online document + Table of Contents to provide overall context) should be distributed to the seminar participants via the seminar mailing list by Monday 12 o’clock of the same week, before the seminar meeting.
+The thesis materials (e.g. one thesis chapter + Table of Contents to provide overall context) should be distributed to the seminar participants in MOODLE on Monday 12 o’clock of the same week, before the seminar meeting.

-Thesis Seminar Schedule, Spring 2019
+Thesis Seminar Schedule, Autumn 2019

 Time: Thursdays at 16:00-17/18 (longer sessions end by 6 pm, shorter by 5 pm)

 Place: Pinni B2077

 Dates (subject to verification and change during the term):